jlevy/og-equity-compensation/README.md

     early.
 Your manager may well agree that is is fair for someone who has added a lot of value to the company to own stock even if they leave earlier than expected, especially for something like a family emergency.
-  - These kinds of acceleration of vesting are entirely discretionary, however, unless you negotiated for special acceleration in an employment agreement.
+  - These kinds of vesting accelerations are entirely discretionary, however, unless you negotiated for special acceleration in an employment agreement.
     Such special acceleration rights are typically reserved for executives who negotiate their employment offers heavily.